mwitte/TechDivision.Neos.Search/README.md

 ### Last change in TYPO3 Flow broke coverage possibility for functional tests
 The functional tests are currently not suitable, the last changes in the TYPO3 Flow framework made it nearly impossible to cover the code with 100%.
-There is already an issue for that in forge to fix it.
+There is already an issue for that in forge to fix it:

 https://forge.typo3.org/issues/46974